Missouri Family Court

 St Louis County Family Court

-In addition to hearing cases, the St. Louis Family Court provides numerous support services for those coming to this Court’s attention.
+In addition to hearing family law cases, the St. Louis Court provides numerous support services for those coming to this court’s attention.
 These services include individual and group counseling services, parent education courses, probationary services, and restitution programs.

-Families residing in St. Louis City, Missouri, are serviced by the 22nd Circuit Court of Missouri.
+Families residing in St. Louis City, MO, are serviced by the 22nd Circuit Court.
 The Family Court legislation that was enacted after the 1993 Legislative Session provides for jurisdiction over legal separations, all divorce actions, child custody, adoptions, juvenile proceedings, adult abuse, and changes of title.

-If you need family law assistance, legal advice, or have questions with any of these Missouri family court matters, reach out to the experienced family court and child custody lawyers at Masterson Law.
+If you need family law assistance, legal advice, or have questions with any of these court matters, reach out to experienced custody lawyers at Masterson Law.
 Our expert attorneys are there to help you.

 Missouri’s Child Support program began under an executive order in 1977, and on August 15, 1986, a statute established what we know today as the Missouri Child Support laws.
 Child Services has the duty of managing the Child Support program pursuant to Title IV-D of the federal Social Security Act and Chapter 454 of the Revised Statutes of Missouri.

-The responsibilities of the Missouri Child Support program include establishing paternity, distributing support collections, reviewing and initiating modification of support orders, establishing child and medical support orders, and monitoring and enforcing compliance with child and medical support orders.
+The responsibilities of this support program include establishing paternity, distributing support collections, reviewing and initiating modification of support orders, establishing child and medical support orders, and monitoring and enforcing compliance with the support orders.